OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 #### Creating a class

 As a refresher, in Object Oriented Programming, classes are essentially blueprints or an abstraction.
 An **object** is a set of data created from the class blueprint with its own unique properties.
-For example, for a class created as "four sided polygon", an object created from this class may be "square" or a "rectangle".
-Creating an object from a class is called **instantiation**, and objects created from the same class are called **instances** of said class.
+For example, a class blueprint for a "four sided polygon" can be used to create objects such as a "square" or a "rectangle".
+Creating an object from a class is called **instantiation**, and objects created from a class are called **instances**.

 <!-- TODO: link properly to shift register article when lazar's finished -->